vinifmor/bauh/README.md

 - Databases are always updated when bauh starts
 - Databases updater daemon running every 20 minutes ( it can be customized via the configuration file described below )
 - Crashes may happen during an AppImage installation if **AppImageLauncher** is installed.
 It is advisable to uninstall it and reboot the system before trying to install an application.
-- All supported application names can be found at: https://github.com/vinifmor/bauh-files/blob/master/appimage/apps.txt
+- All supported application names can be found at [apps.txt](https://github.com/vinifmor/bauh-files/blob/master/appimage/apps.txt)
 - The configuration file is located at **~/.config/bauh/appimage.yml** and it allows the following customizations:
 ```
 db_updater: